felippe-regazio/web-elements/README.md

 ### To build

 Use the command `npm run build`.
 This will trigger the gulp taks from `gulpfile.js` and pack a new components build.

+### UMDJS

+The "building" process will automatically add the "Universal Module Definition" to the bundle JS files and to each element on the "elements" directory, allowing the elements to be required and imported.